 You may have to pay taxes in the U.S. depending on your retirement income but will not be required to pay taxes in China on foreign-earned income.
 Therefore, each of your retirement income sources will only be taxed once.

 Pollution is a typical safety hazard in most Chinese cities, and expats with pre-existing respiratory problems should take caution.
 Tap water may not be safe to drink in many areas, and expats should consume bottled or treated water.
+Overall, the area is considered safe.

-Retiring in China – Challenges
+Challenges to Retiring in China

 Unless you speak Mandarin, the dominant form of Chinese, language will be an issue.
 According to a 2020 survey of 2.2 million people in 100 countries, the EF English Proficiency Index ranked China 38th.
 The farther one travels from urban centers accustomed to dealing with foreigners, the harder it is to find people who can speak or understand English.
 It’s a good idea to learn key phrases in Mandarin.

-Retirees should be aware that China’s growing social credit program means virtually ubiquitous surveillance plus widespread collection of such biometric data as facial recognition, DNA and voice samples.
+Retirees should be aware that China’s growing social credit program means virtually ubiquitous surveillance plus a widespread collection of such biometric data as facial recognition, DNA and voice samples.
 The collected data is processed as part of an artificial intelligence project that uses an algorithm to score each citizen’s social rank, which governs people’s access to various services, benefits and privileges.

 Expats interested in continuing to participate in the same kind of religious activities as they did outside China should be prepared for a different experience, especially given the government’s tightening control of faith traditions like Islam and Christianity.